-Revision Adoption Date Action Change Tracking 0 July 29, 2016 New appendix Decision D-2016-119 issued by the Régie de l'énergie: • Adoption of the standard and Its Québec appendix Suspension of the application of the standard and its Québec appendix for New entities that have generation facilities for industrial use.
+Revision Adoption Date Action Change Tracking 0 July 29, 2016 New appendix New Decision D-2016-119 issued by the Régie de l'énergie: Adoption of the standard and Its Québec appendix Suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use.
+1 September 16, 2016 Decision D-2016-138 issued by the Régie de l'énergie postponing the effective date in regards to "high" or "medium" impact BES Cyber Systems.
+Revision

-- 1. Title: Cyber Security Personnel & Training - 2.
-Number: CIP-004-5.1 - 3.
-Purpose: To minimize the risk against compromise that could lead to misoperation or instability in the BES from individuals accessing BES Cyber Systems by requiring an appropriate level of personnel risk assessment, training, and security awareness in support of protecting BES Cyber Systems. - 4.
-Applicability: - 4.1.
+1. Title: Cyber Security - Personnel & Training

+3. Purpose: To minimize the risk against compromise that could lead to misoperation or instability in the BES from individuals accessing BES Cyber Systems by requiring an appropriate level of personnel risk assessment, training, and security awareness in support of protecting BES Cyber Systems.

+4.1.
 Functional Entities: For the purpose of the requirements contained herein, the following list of functional entities will be collectively referred to as "Responsible Entities."
 For requirements in this standard where a specific functional entity or subset of functional entities are the applicable entity or entities, the functional entity or entities are specified explicitly.